Battle of the Teutoburg Forest: Arminius

 The size of Arminius's forces is a guessing game at best since no written records of the Germanic peoples survive.
 Estimates thus vary widely based on the starting assumptions.
 Historian Adrian Murdoch suggests a force of 25,000.
-Historian Peter Wells suggests that the army may have pulled from a large area, and gives a range of estimates between 17,000 and 100,000, but suggests that 18,000 were likely involved at the final stage of the battle when the Romans were routed.
-Historian McNally finds fault with Well's demographic calculation style, finding his upper estimate of 100,000 to be very unlikely.
+Historian Peter Wells suggests that the army may have pulled from a large area, and gives a range of estimates between 17,000 and 100,000, but suggests that 18,000 were probably involved at the final stage of the battle when the Romans were routed.
+McNally finds fault with Wells's demographic calculation style, finding his upper estimate of 100,000 to be very unlikely.
 Historian Hans Delbrück suggested that each tribe involved probably had 6,000 to 8,000 fighting men, for a total in the 20,000 to 30,000 range.

-Delbrück notes that these troops were not just mere farmers, they were experienced soldiers in their own right, even if not outfitted by the state as the Romans were.
-But the Germanic army was generally more poorly outfitted than the Romans.
-Most had no armor and would have been limited to a simple shield and a hunting spear or axe.
-But there was a gradation in equipment quality according to the wealth and status of the fighter.
-Those fighters who would have held command roles, or been part of a chief's guard would have carried a heavy spear and a number of javelins, along with various other secondary weapons.
-Those fighters would also have had high quality shields.
-Still, armor was very rare and would had to have been acquired as spoils of war from defeated Romans, or perhaps from time serving as a Roman auxiliary.
+Delbrück notes that these troops were not just mere farmers; they were experienced soldiers in their own right, even if not outfitted by the state as the Romans were.
+But the Germanic army was generally worse outfitted than the Romans.
+Most had no armour and would have been limited to a simple shield and a hunting spear or axe.
+There was a gradation in equipment quality according to the wealth and status of the fighter.
+Those fighters who would have held command roles or been part of a chief's guard would have carried a heavy spear and a number of javelins, along with various other secondary weapons, as well as high-quality shields.
+Still, armour was very rare and would have been acquired as spoils of war from defeated Romans, or perhaps from time serving as a Roman auxiliary.